yeeking/myk-tracker/libs/JUCE/CHANGE_LIST.md

 This file lists the more notable headline features.
 For more detailed info about changes and bugfixes please see the git log and BREAKING_CHANGES.md.

+## Version 8.0.3

+  - Updated the AAX SDK to 2.8.0
+  - Fixed multiple Direct2D drawing issues
+  - Fixed buffer size and sample rate selection on iOS 18

+## Version 8.0.2

+  - Fixed some issues handling large images in Direct2D
+  - Enabled rounded window corners in Windows 11
+  - Fixed some compiler warnings in Xcode 16
+  - Improved macOS and Android GU rendering performance
+  - Added support for C++20 and C++23
+  - Fixed a Windows mouse response issue
+  - Updated the VST3 SDK to 3.7.12

+## Version 8.0.1

+  - Fixed some issues with text layout
+  - Removed source code for unsupported platforms
+  - Fixed some Direct2D issues
+  - Update the embedded version of harfbuzz
+  - Added more surround formats

+## Version 8.0.0

+  - Added a new Direct2D renderer
+  - Added support for WebView based UIs
+  - Added consistent unicode support across platforms
+  - Added a new animation module
+  - Bundled the AAX SDK

 ## Version 7.0.12

   - Fixed an issue with timers in Pro Tools